lukbek/supla-pushover/README.md

 You can specify device to witch send an notification.
 If You write `device` in `pushover` section, all notoification will be send to that device, you can ovveride it in notification section.
 When `device` is not specified notifictaion is sended to all registered devices.
 Device registration is in Pushover dasboard.

+You can specify `title` on `pushover` level or on `notification` level.
+If you do so, the notification will be send with that title.
+The default is 'SUPLA' when not provided.

 # Condition language